Reading layout

 Implementing Requests in Python

-While Python's standard library includes urllib, the requests library has become the industry standard for HTTP operations due to its intuitive syntax, automatic connection pooling, and built-in JSON handling.
-Before writing your first script, ensure your dependencies are properly installed and isolated in a virtual environment, as outlined in Setting Up Your Python Scraping Environment.
+The requests library has become the standard for HTTP operations in Python due to its intuitive API, automatic connection pooling, and built-in JSON handling.
+Before writing your first script, ensure dependencies are properly installed and isolated in a virtual environment, as outlined in Setting Up Your Python Scraping Environment.

 import requests